 Arguments When to use -add Use when you want to add a new user.
-If -add, - mod, -kill or -all are not specified, - add is assumed. -mod Use when you want to modify an existing user. -kill Use to delete a user.
-You must also specify a username using -u userid. -all This argument can be used in conjunction with the active, chapass, sysadm, hostadm, lock and g (group) arguments to modify all users on the server. -f filename Specifies an external file from which to read additional arguments. -u username Adds a username, where username the user you want to add.
+If -add, - mod, -kill or -all are not specified, - add is assumed.

+-mod Use when you want to modify an existing user. -kill Use to delete a user.
+You must also specify a username using -u userid . -all This argument can be used in conjunction with the active, chgpass, sysadm, hostadm, lock and g (group) arguments to modify all users on the server. -f filename Specifies an external file from which to read additional arguments. -u username Adds a username, where username the user you want to add.
 This is the only required argument.
 Only one username can be added in a single command. -h hostname Specifies the user's host, where hostname is the name of the file transfer host.
 The primary FTP host is used if no host is specified. -n "full name" Specifies the full name of the user.
 The full name must be enclosed in quotes if it contains any spaces. -p password Specifies the password for a user.
-If you omit this argument when adding a user, the user's password defaults to "password." +g groupname Adds the user to the specified group. -g groupname Removes the user from the specified group. +active Enables the user to log on.
-This is the default setting when adding a new user. -active Disables the user account, so the user cannot log in. +chgpass Enables the user to change password from an FTP client. -chgpass Disables the user's ability to change password from an FTP client. +sysadm Grants the user System Administrator permissions. -sysadm Removes System Administrator permissions from the user. +hostadm Grants the user Host Administrator permissions. -hostadm Removes Host Administrator permissions from the user. +lock Locks a user to their home folder. -lock Unlocks a user from their home folder. -list Outputs a list of the commands needed to generate all of the users on a host in a format that can be used with the -f argument.
+If you omit this argument when adding a user, the user's password defaults to "password." +g groupname Adds the user to the specified group. -g groupname Removes the user from the specified group. -s Sets the quota space for the user.
+(The minimum to enter is 1024.
+Less than this number will enter a "0" as the quota space.) -x Sets the file count quota for the user. +active Enables the user to log on.
+This is the default setting when adding a new user. -active Disables the user account, so the user cannot log in. +chgpass Enables the user to change password from an FTP client. -chgpass Disables the user's ability to change password from an FTP client. +forcechgpass Forces the user to change the password on next login from an FTP client.
+For more information on functionality of this option, see the "User must change password at next logon" option in Creating user accounts (on page 60). -forcechgpass Disables the force change password option. +hostadm Grants the user Host Administrator permissions. -hostadm Removes Host Administrator permissions from the user. -list Outputs a list of the commands needed to generate all of the users on a host in a format that can be used with the -f argument.
 If -u is specified, only the commands needed to generate the specified user are output.
-Examples: iftpaddu -u admin -h serverhostname -list iftpaddu -h serverhostname -list
+Examples: iftpaddu -u admin -h serverhostname -list iftpaddu -h serverhostname -list +lock Locks a user to their home folder. -lock Unlocks a user from their home folder. +root Displays the user home folder as root (/), effectively hiding the path to the location.
+To set this option, +lock must also be set for the user. -root Displays the full path to the user's home folder, for example /users/fredf +sysadm Grants the user System Administrator permissions. -sysadm Removes System Administrator permissions from the user.